redhat-developer/try-in-dev-spaces-browser-extension/README.md

 ## Extension permissions

- - Requires `storage` permissions to lerverage the [Storage API](https://developer.chrome.com/docs/extensions/reference/storage/) to allow your options to be saved locally and synced across devices.
+ - Requires `storage` permissions to leverage the [Storage API](https://developer.chrome.com/docs/extensions/reference/storage/) to allow your options to be saved locally and synced across devices.

+ - Requires `scripting` permissions to allow the background script to inject the content script based on new conditions set by the user.
+More specifically, when setting new GitHub Enterprise instances from the extension options page, the extension needs scripting permissions to inject the "Dev Spaces" button on the user-provided GitHub Enterprise instances.

- - Access to your data on github.com.
+ - Access to your data on `github.com` (and GitHub Enterprise domains if applicable).
 This is required to determine the factory url for the button, and for injecting the button element into the webpage.

 ## Building and running locally